Super Gen Pass

 ########### validpassword ###########################

-# Returns true if global variable $password is valid
+# Returns true if the passed string is a valid password

 return $valid;